Career Timeline of Andy Beshear: Major Achievements and Milestones

 On October 1, 2021, Andy Beshear declared his candidacy for reelection as governor in the 2023 election.

-In 2023, Beshear was reelected to a second term as Governor of Kentucky by a wider margin of 5%.
+In 2023, Beshear was reelected to a second term as governor by a wider margin of 5%.

-In 2023, Daniel Cameron unsuccessfully ran for governor against Andy Beshear.
+In 2023, Daniel Cameron, who Beshear had appointed as the Attorney General, unsuccessfully ran for governor against Beshear.

 2024: Created Political Action Committee

-In 2024, Andy Beshear created a political action committee to support candidates who oppose "anger politics and division".
+In 2024, Andy Beshear created a political action committee to raise money for candidates in the 2024 United States elections.